AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {This paper introduces a novel VR-based Q&A practice system that harnesses the power of Large Language Models (LLMs).
 We support Q&A practice for upcoming public speaking by providing an immersive VR training environment populated with LLM-generated audiences, each capable of posing diverse and realistic questions based on different personas.
 We conducted a pilot user study involving 20 participants who engaged in VR-based Q&A practice sessions.
 The sessions featured a variety of questions regarding presentation material provided by the participants, all of which were generated by LLM-based personas.
 Through post-surveys and interviews, we evaluated the effectiveness of the proposed method.
 The participants valued the system for engagement and focus while also identifying several areas for improvement.
-Our study demonstrated the potential of integrating VR and LLMs to create a powerful, immersive tool for Q&A practice. © 2024 IEEE.},
+Our study demonstrated the potential of integrating VR and LLMs to create a powerful, immersive tool for Q&A practice. © 2025 Elsevier B.V., All rights reserved.},

 keywords = {Digital elevation model, Economic and social effects, Language Model, Large language model-based persona generation, LLM-based Persona Generation, Model-based OPC, Personnel training, Power, Practice systems, Presentation Anxiety, Public speaking, Q&A practice, user experience, Users' experiences, Virtual environments, Virtual Reality, VR training},